mfa/ax-webhook-service/readme.md

 ### about

-This Python webservice accepts webhooks from [AX Semantics](https://nlg.ax) and runs on Google Cloud Run.
+This Python webservice runs on [Google Cloud Run](https://cloud.google.com/run/) and accepts webhooks from [AX Semantics](https://nlg.ax).
 The texts received by this service are stored in [Google Datastore](https://cloud.google.com/datastore/).